Ford Bronco: Model changes

 In the aftermath of the safety upgrades, the Bronco was no longer able to be marketed as a lift-off hardtop (from a legal standpoint).
-While still physically possible, the hardtop contained the upper mounts for the now required 3 point seat seatbelts and the required center brake light was mounted above the rear window on this hardtop (unlike Jeep mounting the 3rd brake light to the spare tire).
-To discourage owners from doing removing the hardtop, Ford removed all literature in the vehicle owner's manual related to its removal.
+While still physically possible, the hardtop contained the upper mounts for the now required 3 point seatbelts and the required center brake light was mounted above the rear window on this hardtop (unlike Jeep mounting the 3rd brake light to the spare tire).
+To discourage owners from removing the hardtop, Ford removed all literature in the vehicle owner's manual related to its removal.
 To further inhibit its removal, Ford secured the hardtop in place with #40 Security Torx bolts, instead of the standard bolts used on previous model years.
-Removal of the hardtop could lead to a traffic citation, for tampering with the center brake light and/or inoperable rear seatbelts, depending on local and State laws.
+Removal of the hardtop could lead to a traffic citation, for tampering with the center brake light and/or inoperable rear seatbelts, depending on local and state laws.

 Powertrain

 The fifth-generation Bronco carried over the previous 4.9L inline-6, 5.0L V8, and the 5.8L H.O.
 V8 engines from the previous generation.
 For 1994, the Bronco became powered solely by V8 engines, as the 4.9L inline-6 was withdrawn from the model line.
 For 1996, the two V8 powertrains became OBD-II compliant.